caengen/rust-azure-function-template/readme.md

 # Azure functions in Rust

+Template for a simple Azure Rust Function.
+Tested with Rust 1.6.

 ## Pre-requisites

-Project tested with Rust v1.6X

 1. Install [Rustup](https://rustup.rs/) and use it to install Rust.
 2. Install [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools).